To qualify for state nomination you must meet all nomination requirements relevant to your situation and occupation.

 12. High points

-If you have high points on the Department of Immigration and Border Protection’s (DIBP) points test, you can gain access to the Supplementary Skilled List (SSL) and occupations on the main list that are special conditions apply.
+If you have high points on the Australian Immigration Department points test, you can gain access to the Supplementary Skilled List (SSL) and occupations on the main list that are special conditions apply.
 Refer to High points to see if you can access more occupations.